zakkudo/query-string/README.md

 <a name="module_QueryString--module.exports+toString"></a>

 #### module.exports.toString() ⇒ <code>String</code>
-Converts the object into it's serialized query string representation that can be used in a url.
+Converts the object into its serialized query string representation that can be used in a url.

 **Kind**: instance method of [<code>module.exports</code>](#exp_module_QueryString--module.exports)